autowarefoundation/autoware.universe/planning/behavior_velocity_run_out_module/README.md

 ##### Exclude obstacles that cross the ego vehicle's "cut line"

 This module can exclude obstacles that have predicted paths that will cross the back side of the ego vehicle.
-It excludes obstacles if the their predicted path crosses the ego's "cut line".
+It excludes obstacles if their predicted path crosses the ego's "cut line".
 The "cut line" is a virtual line segment that is perpendicular to the ego vehicle and that passes through the ego's base link.

-You can choose whether to use this feature or not by setting the parameter `use_ego_cut_line` to `true` or `false`.
+You can choose whether to use this feature by setting the parameter `use_ego_cut_line` to `true` or `false`.
 The width of the line can be tuned with the parameter `egos_cut_line_length`.

 ![brief](./docs/ego_cut_line.svg)